 History Magazine is published by Moorshead Magazines.
 The magazine is published six times a year and sold via subscription and on newsstands throughout the United States and Canada.

-A note about queries to History Magazine:
+About queries to History Magazine:

 What We Cover